jupiter0fire/OoTMMR_tracker_pack/README.md

-# Emotracker Pack for OOTMMR
+# Emotracker Pack for OoTMMR

 ## Usage